Savings bonds to suit your needs

 Take advantage of high interest rates for fixed-term bonds

-• Full transparency
+Full transparency

-Free savings bonds with no hidden costs
+Free savings bonds with no hidden costs.

-• Keep track at a glance
+Keep track at a glance

-Manage your savings entirely online
+Manage your savings entirely online.

 What is a savings bond?

 A savings bond is essentially the same as a fixed-term savings account.
 You deposit a lump sum for a fixed period of time and receive a fixed interest rate.
 You cannot access your savings during the agreed duration.
-However, banks often offer higher interest rates on savings bonds than overnight or easy-access accounts, as they know in advance how long they’ll have your money.
+However, banks often offer higher interest rates on savings bonds than demand deposit or easy-access accounts, as they know in advance how long they’ll have your money.

 Savings bonds, savings certificates, National Solidarity Bonds: What is the difference?